 Another way to use it is to color the cooking oil used to make rice.
 This gives the rice a deep orange color, or a darker hue than it already is (if using white rice).
 So, for an inexpensive alternative to saffron, works nicely.

 The process of making the annatto oil is quite delicate, so the following instructions are in order- but they’re quite simple.

-Use a small saucepan to gently warm olive oil.
-You don’t want the olive oil to burn before you start.
+Use a small saucepan to gently warm the olive oil.
+You don’t want it to burn before you start.
 Immediately add the annatto seeds (about 2 tablespoons per 1/2 cup olive oil).